-Security

-We have not covered security in this chapter as part of REST fundamentals, but security is very important for rolling out RESTful APIs.
-This book has a complete chapter on securing RESTful APIs which has details on best practices for securing RESTful APIs and OAuth, which is a standard for REST APIs security.
+Note: I have not covered security in this chapter as part of REST fundamentals, but security is very important for rolling out RESTful APIs.

 What is REST?

 We have briefly introduced REST with REST API fundamentals in the previous section.
 This section has further introductory details about REST concepts.